 Recommended supplies:

 - I use this bundt cake pan all the time.
-It has a non-stick coating, which helps with the easy release of the cake.
+It has a non-stick coating, which facilitates easy cake release.

 - These cooling racks are inexpensive but are my right-hand man for cooling baked goods.

-- A stand mixer to make your mixing job a breeze or a handheld electric mixer will also work as well.
+- A stand mixer to make your mixing job a breeze, or a handheld electric mixer, will also work well.

 - Hand whisk for preparing the glaze.
 This one is stainless steel and dishwasher safe.